gschmutz/kafka-workshop/README.md

 3 | [Testing Consumer Scalability and Kafka Failover](./03-understanding-failover)  | demonstrates consumer failover and broker failover and load balancing over various consumers within a consumer group
 4 | [Kafka from Java](./04-producing-consuming-kafka-with-java)  | learn how to produce and consume simple messages using the Kafka Java API.
 Secondly we will see how to produce/consume complex objects using JSON serialization.
 4a | [Kafka from Java with Avro & Schema Registry](./04a-working-with-avro-and-java)  | learn how to produce and consume messages using the Kafka Java API using Avro for serialization with the Confluent Schema Registry.
+4a | [Kafka from Java with Protocol Buffers & Schema Registry](./04b-working-with-protobuf-and-java)  | learn how to produce and consume messages using the Kafka Java API using Protocol Buffers for serialisation with the Confluent Schema Registry.
 5 | [Kafka from Spring Boot using Kafka Spring](./05-producing-consuming-kafka-with-springboot)  | learn how to use Spring Boot to consume and produce from/to Kafka
 5a | [Kafka from Spring Boot with Avro & Schema Registry](./05a-working-with-avro-and-springboot)  | learn how to use Spring Boot to consume and produce from/to Kafka using Avro for serialization with the Confluent Schema Registry.
 5b | [Kafka from Spring Boot using Cloud Stream](./05b-producing-consuming-kafka-with-springboot-cloud-stream)  | learn how to use Spring Cloud Stream to consume and produce from/to Kafka